syakirzulkefli/React-notes/Notes/3. Styling Components/Notes.md

 }
 ```

-- If we want to add multiple class, we can wrap into array and use .join method.
+- If we want to add multiple class (import class dalam component), we can wrap into array and use .join method.
 In this case we use join method with a space.
-  `<ul className={[styles.ListGroup, styles.container].joi `
+  `<ul className={[styles.ListGroup, styles.container].join `

 ```
 ListGroup.tsx